ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/01-overview.md

 duration: 1
 ---

 We welcome contributions to our AAF tutorials.
-The easiest way for you to help us is by **raising an issue**, which will require a [GitHub account](https://github.com).
+If you'd like to help us, a great way to start is by **raising an issue** on GitHub, which will require a [GitHub account](https://github.com).
+This will allow our team to track and prioritise your suggestion.
-For amendments to the documentation, you will need to be familiar with general Git concepts and submit your changes to our Tech Team for review.
+To suggest updates to the documentation, you should have a general grasp of how GitHub works, including creating branches, making commits, and pushing changes.
+Additionally, you'll need to collaborate with our Tech Team to ensure your suggestions are reviewed and incorporated into the tutorial content.
-If you'd like to commit substantial changes or even whole **new tutorials**, you will need to set up the preview environment.
+To contribute major changes or an entire **new tutorial**, you will need to set up a local dev environment.

 ### What you'll learn